Holden Commodore (VC)

 The Holden Commodore (VC) is a mid-size car that was produced by Holden, from 1980 to 1981.
 It was the second iteration of the first generation of the Holden Commodore.

 Overview

 The VC Commodore was launched on 30 March 1980 and is primarily distinguished by its "eggcrate" style grille.
-This series brought many improvements over the VB Commodore and maintained the Commodore's place as the best selling car in Australia.
+This series brought many improvements over the VB Commodore.
+It was the best selling car of 1980.
 It was replaced by the VH series in October 1981.